thesse1/webmethods-api-gateway-staging/README.md

 ### export_api_from_config

-This pipeline will export the APIs and other API Gateway assets in the selected API project from CONFIG, and it will automatically commit the changes to the HEAD of the selected branch of the Azure DevOps repository.
+This pipeline will export the APIs and other API Gateway assets in the selected API project from CONFIG, and it will automatically commit the changes to the HEAD of the selected branch of the Azure DevOps repository (or GitHub repository).

 The following parameters can/must be provided for this pipeline: